|

-Most of the Nortons were provided with
+Most of the WD Nortons were provided with

 speedometers made by Smith, with a maximum reading of 80 MPH. (numbers